-What You Need to Know About Overdrafts & Overdraft Fees
+What You Need to Know About Overdraft Fees

-An overdraft occurs when your account’s ledger balance does not have enough money to cover a transaction, but we pay it anyway.
+An overdraft occurs when the balance in your account after we post all credits and debits for the day (“Ledger Balance”) is not enough to cover a transaction, we pay it anyway.
 We can cover your overdrafts in two different ways:

-- We have standard overdraft practices that include Basic Overdraft Coverage that comes with your account and Extended Overdraft Coverage that you have to request.
+1. We have standard overdraft practices that include Basic Overdraft Coverage that comes with your account and Extended Overdraft Coverage that does not come with your account and you must ask us to provide.

-You can also decline Overdraft Coverage.
-This notice explains our Basic Overdraft Coverage, Extended Overdraft Coverage, and your ability to decline Overdraft Coverage.
+You can also decline Basic or Extended Overdraft Coverage.
+This notice explains our Basic Overdraft Coverage, Extended Overdraft Coverage, and your ability to decline either coverage.

 What is the Basic Overdraft Coverage that comes with my account?

-If you have Basic Overdraft Coverage, we may pay overdrafts for the following types of transactions:
+With Basic Overdraft Coverage, we may authorize and pay overdrafts for the following types of transactions:

 - Checks and other transactions made using your checking account number